Chris Chetti: Independent circuit; retirement (2001–2005)

-Pro Wrestling Syndicate (2013)
+Pro Wrestling Syndicate, other ventures (2013, 2023)

 Chetti broke his retirement for a single night on April 5, 2013, teaming with Nova to defeat Hurricane Helms and Starman at a pay-per-view event promoted by Pro Wrestling Syndicate in Metuchen, New Jersey.
+He would return for another night at a live Create A Pro Wrestling event on December 14, 2023, in a tag match with Brian Myers, defeating GKM and Leo Sparrow.